As-Salt: Education

 Salt contains many schools, including a public secondary school dating back to 1918, as well as many private schools that date back to the 1800s, such as the Latin School and the Catholic School.
 It is also the home of the Holy Land Institute for the Deaf, a non-profit educational center for people with hearing impairment.
+There is also a private school, Sama Al-Awael Private School, which teaches Islam.

 The city has two universities surrounding it: Al-Balqa` Applied University established in 1997 and Al-Ahliyya Amman University (Amman National University) located on the highway connecting Amman to Salt.